mozilla/valence/README.md

 `jpm run -v"`
 _Note_: use the -b option to point it at a recent Firefox Nightly if necessary.

-Open the developer toolbar and execute the `chrome` command, or if you have Chrome waiting on port 9222, click dat buttun.
+Open the developer toolbar and execute the `chrome` command, or if you have Chrome waiting on port 9222, click the toolbar button.

 If you click on the toolbar button and nothing happens, you either don't have have something running on port 9222, or your canary isn't new enough[1]